Malaysia declares emergency to curb virus, shoring up government

 Economic activities will be unaffected, he said.

-Malaysia’s benchmark share index fell as much as 1.6% after the emergency announcement.
+Malaysia’s benchmark share index fell as much as 1.6% and the ringgit currency lost as much as 0.5% after the emergency announcement.

 ‘CRITICAL STAGE’